yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 That's why you have to demonstrate with which offices you've spent 10 recent years of your life.
 I would recommend you keep this list short.
 Even if you've changed eight companies over the last two years, don't say that.
 Just three places is enough.
 That will show them you're a good slave&mdash;very loyal to previous masters.
 That's what they want to see, because they are planning to buy you and become your next master.
 Right?
 Sounds harsh?
 Isn't [it true]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %})?

+Also, your experience section must mention your achievements, not your duties.
+Instead of
+"managing 300+ AWS nodes" or
+"building mobile apps" it's better to say
+"created 300+ AWS nodes infrastructure" or
+"built a few mobile apps".

 ## ACM, IEEE, JUG, and Other Memberships